This post may contain affiliate links.

-Last week I posted this on the Facebook page.
-It was scary, too close for comfort and a very lucky escape.
-I thought we’d all handled it pretty well as we carried on enjoying our few days of luxury and comfort of the Red Sea coast.
+Last week I posted on the Facebook page that we’d just been involved in a very dangerous situation while travelling in Egypt.
+We were still in Egypt then.
+It was scary, too close for comfort, and we had a very lucky escape.
+I thought we’d all handled it pretty well as we carried on enjoying our few days of luxury and comfort of the Egyptian Red Sea coast.

 I feared another deliberate truck attack, but it was certainly an accident.

 The kids did exactly what they should, ran, and didn’t look back.